Israeli Declaration of Independence

-The Israeli Declaration of Independence, formally the Declaration of the Establishment of the State of Israel (הכרזה על הקמת מדינת ישראל), was proclaimed on 14 May 1948 (5 Iyar 5708), at the end of the civil war phase and beginning of the international phase of the 1948 Palestine war, by David Ben-Gurion, the Executive Head of the World Zionist Organization (Note: Then known as the Zionist Organization.) and Chairman of the Jewish Agency for Palestine.
+The Israeli Declaration of Independence, formally the Declaration of the Establishment of the State of Israel (הכרזה על הקמת מדינת ישראל), was proclaimed at the Tel Aviv Museum on 14 May 1948 (5 Iyar 5708), at the end of the civil war phase and beginning of the Arab–Israeli War of the 1948 Palestine war, by the Va'ad Leumi led by David Ben-Gurion, the executive head of the World Zionist Organization (Note: Then known as the Zionist Organization.) and chairman of the Jewish Agency for Palestine.

 It declared the establishment of a Jewish state in Palestine (or the Land of Israel in the Jewish tradition), to be known as the State of Israel, which would come into effect on termination of the British Mandate at midnight that day.
-The event is celebrated annually in Israel as Independence Day, a national holiday on 5 Iyar of every year according to the Hebrew calendar.
-Palestinians view the declaration of independence as marking the start of the Nakba and commemorate it annually on May 15 as Nakba Day.
+While celebrated in Israel as Independence Day, a national holiday on 5 Iyar of every year according to the Hebrew calendar, Palestinians view the day as the start of Nakba, or "catastrophe", marking the mass displacements of Palestinians and the loss of homes and lands, and commemorate it annually on 15 May as Nakba Day.

 Background

+Zionist aspirations and the Balfour Declaration

-The possibility of a Jewish homeland in Palestine had been a goal of Zionist organisations since the late 19th century.
-In 1917 British foreign secretary Arthur Balfour stated in a letter to British Jewish community leader Walter, Lord Rothschild that:
+The idea of a Jewish homeland in Palestine had been a goal of Zionist organisations since the late 19th century.
+In 1917 British foreign secretary Arthur Balfour expressed support for this goal in a letter to British Jewish community leader Walter, Lord Rothschild:

 His Majesty's government view with favour the establishment in Palestine of a national home for the Jewish people, and will use their best endeavours to facilitate the achievement of this object, it being clearly understood that nothing shall be done which may prejudice the civil and religious rights of existing non-Jewish communities in Palestine, or the rights and political status enjoyed by Jews in any other country.

 Through this letter, which became known as the Balfour Declaration, British government policy officially endorsed Zionism.
 After World War I, the United Kingdom was given a mandate for Palestine, which it had conquered from the Ottomans during the war.

+International efforts and the UN Partition Plan

 In 1937 the Peel Commission suggested partitioning Mandate Palestine into an Arab state and a Jewish state, though the proposal was rejected as unworkable by the government and was at least partially to blame for the renewal of the 1936–39 Arab revolt.